 The difficulty in identifying a fake ID and an underage patron becomes even more apparent when you consider that many young people obtain their government-issued ID when they get their driver’s license at age 16 or 17.
 Imagine the physical changes a person undergoes from age 16 to 21 — hair changes in color or length, weight changes, changes in facial features, changes in identity that may impact physical appearance.
 In addition, an 18 to <21 year old can easily fool ID checkers with a REAL ID given the resemblance with his/her over 21 sibling.

-In this environment, especially where Fake IDs pass bar code scanners and even CBP personnel acknowledge how ‘good’ these Fake IDs are now, how can bars, restaurants, hotels, nightclubs and taverns reasonably be expected to prevent admittance to underage patrons with 100% accuracy?
+In this environment, especially where Fake IDs pass bar code scanners and even CBP personnel acknowledge how ‘good’ these Fake IDs are now, how can Liquor Licensees reasonably be expected to prevent admittance to underage patrons with 100% accuracy?
 Of course, they can’t.

 Despite how obvious this fast is, Liquor Licensees are held ‘strictly liable’ when underage drinkers gain entry.
 However, although MGL ch.
 138, sec.
 34B provides that a Liquor Licensee is presumed not to have committed a violation if the underage patron gains access with a valid Massachusetts ID, US or foreign Passport or US government Military ID, this provides little benefit to Liquor Licensees in the numerous ‘college towns’ where students present IDs from all over the country.